 The picture that Luyendijk sketches is sombre: reliable journalism is simply impossible in dictatorships like those of the Middle East.
 But he describes all this very enjoyably, with humour, extremely accessibly, and without sparing himself.
 Journalists ought more often to admit there are things they do not know, Luyendijk says, rather than bluffing or giving the impression that, on the basis of their own observations, they can say exactly how things stand.

-More than just an analysis of the Middle East, People Like Us is a razor-sharp analysis of western media.
+More than just an analysis of the Middle East, Hello Everybody! is a razor-sharp analysis of western media.
 This makes it an important book, essential reading not only for journalists but for all newspaper readers and television viewers who assume that the information they receive is truly objective.